List of Savoy Brown members: 1965–1970

 Kim Simmonds formed Savoy Brown in October 1965 with vocalist Brice Portius, bassist Ray Chappell, drummer Leo Mannings, keyboardist Trevor Jeavons and harmonica player John O'Leary.
 Shortly after the band's formation, Jeavons was replaced by Bob Hall.
 In 1966, the group released their first single, "I Tried".
 Early the next year, Martin Stone of the Action joined as a second guitarist, and a few months later O'Leary left after a dispute with manager Harry Simmonds.
 The remaining members recorded the group's debut album Shake Down, which was released in September 1967.

 Shortly after the release of Shake Down, the band went through a series of personnel changes in quick succession.
 First, Portius was replaced by Chris Youlden; shortly thereafter, Stone and Chappell also left, with the bassist replaced by Fleetwood Mac founding member Bob Brunning; finally, Mannings was replaced by Hughie Flint (formerly of John Mayall & the Bluesbreakers), while guitarist "Lonesome" Dave Peverett also joined in place of the departed Stone.
 After recording one single, "Taste and Try, Before You Buy", Brunning and Flint were both fired and replaced in the new year by Rivers Jobe (formerly of Anon) and Bill Bruford, respectively.
 Bruford lasted only three shows, however, before he was dismissed for "fiddling around with the rhythm".

 Bruford was replaced by Roger Earl.
 The new lineup released "Walking by Myself" in March 1968, followed by the band's second album Getting to the Point a few months later.
 In November, Jobe was fired and briefly replaced by a returning Bob Brunning; however, he did not want to commit full-time, and was replaced the next month by Tony "Tone" Stevens.
 The new lineup recorded Blue Matter and A Step Further in 1969, the latter of which marked the final studio contribution of Bob Hall – Simmonds and Youlden shared piano duties on the next album, Raw Sienna.
 In May 1970, shortly after its release, Youlden left Savoy Brown and Peverett took over lead vocals.
-The remaining four-piece released Looking In, before Peverett, Stevens and Earl all quit in December 1970 (they formed Foghat the next month).
+The remaining four-piece released Looking In, before Peverett, Stevens and Earl all quit in December 1970; forming Foghat the next month.